-Travel insurance that includes cover for cancellations and delays could provide peace of mind if you paid a lot of money for your next holiday.
+Travel insurance that includes cover for cancellations and delays could provide peace of mind if you paid a lot for your next holiday.
 It could reimburse you for pre-paid or non-refundable expenses in case your trip gets unexpectedly cancelled.
+Here are some things it’s good to know.

 Travel insurance can help you recover or limit your losses if unexpected and unforeseen circumstances cause you to cancel or cut short your domestic or international trip.
 The maximum amount you can claim will depend on the policy limits set by your insurer.
 While many comprehensive travel insurance policies have unlimited cancellation cover, there may still be sub-limits and exclusions that will affect the amount you can claim.

-Cancellation cover or cover of lost deposits and cancellation fees is typically available in both single-trip and annual multi-trip policies and is often included automatically with a comprehensive level of cover or can be purchased as an add-on.
+Cancellation cover or cover of lost deposits and cancellation fees is typically available in both single-trip and annual multi-trip policies and is often included automatically with a comprehensive level of cover.

 Provided you’re insured by a travel insurance policy with the appropriate cancellation cover, you may be able to receive reimbursement (up to the cancellation benefit limit) for travel costs such as deposits, pre-payments and cancellation charges for: